StijnHogerwerf

 Shadowed Escape Escape the Terror

 I needed to make and publish a game in 3 days for a school project.
 For this I wanted to make a horror game.
-So in the game you need to walk through a forrest to find parts to repair your car.
-But their are monsters walking around who will react to sound and to light.
+So in the game you need to walk through a forest to find parts to repair your car.
+But there are monsters walking around who will react to sound and to light.

 As this was an individual project, I took on the roles of both programmer and designer, handling all core aspects of the game’s development.
 To streamline the process and focus on coding and design, I sourced assets from the Unity Asset Store, which provided high-quality visuals and audio elements that I adapted to fit my project’s needs.
 This experience allowed me to practice balancing technical and creative responsibilities in a solo project.